 Some interesting recipes are Foolproof Jasmine Rice, Egg-Stuffed Bell Pepper Boats, Streusel Coffee Cake, Senate Bean Soup, Northern Beefy Chili, Easy Colorado Burritos, Vietnamese Port Ribs, Tender Chipotle Chicken, Moroccan Chicken, Spicy Poached Cod, Fish and Pineapple Tostadas, Mediterranean Cannellini Salad, Lemony Bulgur Tabbouleh, Wilted Beet Greens, Braised Red Potatoes, Chocolate Ganache Cake, and Decadent Crème Brulee.

 If you love using an Instant Pot, you will enjoy the plethora of delicious sounding recipes.
 I like that the recipes are varied, with some of them being unique.
 The introduction has helpful information and tips on how to use the small appliance to get the most out of it.

 Those who do not have or use an Instant Pot will have no need for this book.
 Others may wish there were more than only sixteen photographs.
 Some may want caloric and nutritional information if they watch their diet.

 I have to mark the book down as it is it could be considered misleading that most the recipes have more than five-ingredient recipes; this is because the author does not include in her five ingredient count what she calls freebies: cooking oil, butter, salt, pepper, water, broth, or stock which are in most of the dishes.
 I wish the book included the preparation time it takes to make each dessert.

 ~ Want ~

-Thanks to Blogging for Books for this complimentary book that I am reviewing freely.
+Thanks to Bookpleasures and Robert Rose for this complimentary book that I am under no obligation to review.